gmax0/Crypto-Arbitrager/README.md

 - Bellman-Ford and negative cycle detection

 #### Performance Considerations
+- Is a level 2 order book strictly required?
+Consider the memory overhead of maintaining vs maintaining only the mid-market price...
 - JSON Parsing benchmark tests, look at alternative libraries
 - Lock-free ring buffers + atomic operations as an alternative to channels